FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 sbt run
 ```

+### Optional: Seed database

+Some parts of the site (like puzzles) require some minimal content to function.
+You can use https://github.com/ornicar/lila-db-seed to seed your local database with dummy data.

 ### Optional: Setup Stockfish analysis

 Start a fishnet client for analysis (requires a recent [Rust toolchain](https://rustup.rs/) to build from source, [alternatives](https://github.com/niklasf/fishnet#readme)):